Alan Hart (writer): Views

-Israel
+Zionism and the State of Israel

 Hart was a critic of Zionism, writing in 2007 that:

 The colonial enterprise that Zionism is has corrupted everything it touched, beginning with the United Nations and including the mainstream media, what passes for democracy in the Western world (America especially) and Judaism itself.

 In an article published on the Iranian Press TV, Hart described Zionists as "The New Nazis" and argue that "Europeans and Americans could have stopped the original Nazis and prevented the extermination of six million Jews.
 If Europeans and Americans do not stop the New Nazis, it is likely that their end game will be the extermination of millions of Palestinians."

 In a letter to British Conservative Party leader David Cameron in August 2007, Hart wrote that "the Zionist state, which came into being as a consequence of Zionism terrorism and ethnic cleansing, had no right to exist and, more to the point, could have no right to exist unless ... it was recognised and legitimized by those who were dispossessed of their land and their rights during the creation of the Zionist state.
 In international law only the Palestinians could give Israel the legitimacy it craved.
 And that legitimacy was the only thing the Zionists could not and cannot take from the Palestinians by force."
 He also stated that the "Jews who went to Palestine in answer to Zionism's call had no biological connection to the ancient Hebrews.
 The incoming Zionist Jews were mainly foreign nationals of many lands...
-The notion that there are two entire peoples with an equally valid claim to the same land is an historical nonsense.".
+The notion that there are two entire peoples with an equally valid claim to the same land is an historical nonsense."
 Hart has also suggested that the United States is in danger of an Israeli nuclear strike with a stolen nuclear weapon to trigger a war with Iran and "finish the ethnic cleansing of Palestine" under cover of war, which Hart claims that Israel is planning to do "as soon as the opportunity presents itself."